SiyiP/linked-blog-starter-md/11 HEENT/HRR Axon Guidance and Plasticity_Boger.md

 adult neurogeneiss
 - new nerve cells - olfactory, hippocampus, taste transducer new nerve cells can grow in olfctory bulb _ granule and periglomerular cells_ + those in the dentate gyrus

+ephrins - non-diffusible signals for topographic mapping in teh CNS like learning/memb, formation of projectino bt septum + hppocampus